Dark Matter in a Three-Brane Randall-Sundrum Scenario out of the Evanescent Limit: Stabilization of the two-brane setup: excerpts

 If we now expand the potential over the minimum, and we keep terms of the lagrangian up to second order in the quantum fluctuations, we may recognize a mass term for the radion field:

 where the radion mass is:

-where in the last line we have used eq.~(\ref{eq:minimumRS1twobranes}).
+where we have used eq.~(\ref{eq:minimumRS1twobranesTEXT}).
 Under the standard assumption that scales in the RS1 setup are ${\cal O} (M_{\rm P})$, we see that the radion mass is warped down by the exponential factor and, therefore, it should be ${\cal O} (\Lambda)$.
-However, due to the coefficient $\epsilon^2$, it can actually be much lighter than $\Lambda$ and, therefore, give a phenomenology different from that of the KK gravitons.
+However, due to the coefficient $\epsilon^2$, it can actually be much lighter than $\Lambda$ and, therefore, give a phenomenology different from that of the KK gravitons~\cite{GW2}.

-As we have expanded around the minimum of $V(r)$, the would-be mixing between $r$ and the bulk field zero mode $\phi^{(0)}$ necessarily vanishes.
-On the other hand, after rescaling the field $\phi^{(0)}$ in order to have a canonically normalized kinetic term, we have for its mass term:
+After rescaling the field $\phi^{(0)}$ in order to have a canonically normalized kinetic term, we have for its mass term:

-where $\dots$ stand for terms of higher-order in $\bar \omega$ and $m^2/k^2$.
+where $\dots$ stand for terms of higher-order in $\bar \omega$ and $\epsilon$.
 We can see that, contrary to the case of the radion mass, the leading-order mass of the bulk field zero mode $\phi^{(0)}$ is ${\cal O}(m)$.
-Since, in the RS paradigm, all scales are assumed to be ${\cal O} (M_{\rm P})$, the bulk field zero mode is much heavier than the KK modes and than the radion, and it decouples from the low-energy spectrum of the model.
+Since in the RS paradigm all scales are assumed to be ${\cal O} (M_{\rm P})$, the bulk field zero mode is much heavier than the KK modes and than the radion, and it decouples from the low-energy spectrum of the model.